British Columbia Electric Railway: Vancouver Electric Street Railway and Lighting Company (1889 - 1895)

+In 1892, a smallpox epidemic hit Vancouver and the entire transit system shutdown for nearly two months due to a lack of ridership.
 At the end of 1892, the Vancouver Electric Street Railway and Lighting Company was losing almost $1,300 a month on both transit and lighting operations.
+At this time, the Vancouver city council declined two separate offers to buy the company.
 By February 1893, the company went into liquidation and was taken over by a board of trustees who hoped to make the system profitable by cutting service.
 They reduced service frequency in Mount Pleasant and completely closed the Fairview line as well as service east of Westminster Avenue.
+From 1893 to April 1894 transit service was entirely suspended.
 By 1895 the trustees were able to successfully borrow funds which allowed them to expand Vancouver's streetcar system, adding new lines and double-tracking existing ones.
 The system continued to expand until the company went into liquidation a few years later.

-National Electric Tramway and Lighting Company

-On February 22, 1890, National Electric Tramway and Lighting Company Limited launched streetcar service in Victoria.